eugenehsusj/TTlab/docs/source/index.rst

-.. ttlab documentation master file, created by sphinx-quickstart on Tue Mar 11 16:15:09 2025.
+.. ttlab documentation master file, created by sphinx-quickstart.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ttlab's documentation!
+Welcome to TTLAB's Documentation!
 =================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   modules  # This will include your module list api      # This will include your auto-generated API docs

 Indices and tables
 ==================